Students Sleep Out For Shekinah

-Katie lasted all night and whilst Trystan and Dee stuck it for as long as they could it rained really heavily so they moved to the hard floor indoors instead.
+Katie lasted outside all night, whilst Trystan and Dee managed for as long as they could until it rained really heavily, so they moved to the hard floor indoors instead.

 Gaining the experience from just one night has certainly broadened their minds on this issue and the great work that Shekinah takes part in.
 A big well done to all of them for accepting the challenge.

 Mr Deacon said, “All of the sixty young people (aged 6 upwards) involved from my Scout Group were awesome and I can honestly say the night was one of the most horrendous and rewarding activities I have done for a long time.”